sandeepnegi1996/ObsidianNotes/_inbox/things to keep in mind in job change.md

-# Things to keep in mind in Job Change

 ## Overview
 1. There are so many things to be kept in mind but i will focus on things which i have gone through and may be that will be helpful to you also